 Then on to the Wishing Well, another illusion, but the opposite of the Dream Lake, it appears shallower than reality.
-The money is removed every 3 years or so and donated to charity.
+Every 3 years or so, the money is removed and donated to charity.
 Make a wish and Pay it Forward!

 You will pass by the “fried eggs”, which I thought looked more like oysters.
-It is where workers in the cave accidentally sheared off two stagmites.
+It is where workers in the cave accidentally sheared off two stalagmites.

 The final stop on the tour is the Luray Virginia Veteran’s Memorial.
-It is a beautiful and fitting tribute to those who dies from this town and out your serving our great country.
+It is a beautiful and fitting tribute to those from this small town who paid the ultimate sacrifice serving our country.

-Prior to the 1920s, visitors were allowed to break off pieces to take for souvenirs.
-So sad but they just didn’t realize what they were doing at the time.
+Visitors were allowed to break off pieces to take for souvenirs prior to the 1920’s.
+So sad, but they just didn’t realize what they were doing at the time.

 I hope you enjoyed our photo tour of the Caverns!
 It is such a beautiful and interesting place.
 Our tour guide Emma said they get about one million visitor’s a year.
 I also loved the fact that she was also a local.